andy-byers/hmm/README.md

 # hmm
 `hmm` is a small C++ library for working with hidden Markov models (HMMs).

+## Features
++ Implements HMM training, decoding, and evaluation
++ Performs calculations in log space to avoid floating-point underflow
++ Supports pseudocounts to avoid zero probabilities during parameter estimation
++ Certain model parameters can be fixed during training
++ Models can be serialized

+## Caveats
++ Uses dense data structures to represent the model parameters
+  + Causes wasted space when there are relatively few possible transitions
+  + Makes this implementation unfeasible for high-order models

 ## Description
 We represent a HMM with 3 model parameters: $A$, $B$, and $\pi$.
 $A$ represents the transition probabilities, where $A_{ij} = P(Y_{t+1}=j|Y_t=i)$ is the probability of transitioning into state $j$ from state $i$.